paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-10.markdown

 The modern building nearly all of glass provided the backdrop for all ITN's bulletins, with modifications only needed to prevent reflection and allow the set to be undisturbed by weather conditions.

-{% figure 4up "Figure 42: The clock face of Big Ben was at the start of every ITN bulletin from 1996" %}
+{% figure figure--image-quartet "Figure 42: The clock face of Big Ben was at the start of every ITN bulletin from 1996" %}
 ![ITN Early Evening News titles, 1996](/assets/images/essays/dissertation/figure-42a.png)
 ![ITN Early Evening News titles, 1996](/assets/images/essays/dissertation/figure-42b.png)
 ![ITN Early Evening News titles, 1996](/assets/images/essays/dissertation/figure-42c.png)